Ever dream about how to retire early?

 What will the margin of safety be for that business?

 And, last but not least, consider becoming a Rule #1 investor so you can learn even more strategies to help you invest for early retirement.

 Step 7: Choose the Best Investment Vehicle for You

 When I talk about investment vehicles, I’m referring to the method by which you choose to invest your assets and control your money.

-There are many different types of vehicles that include IRAs, 401(k)s and pensions, Roth IRAs, bonds, mutual funds; and each of these early retirement strategies has its benefits and drawbacks.
+There are many different types of vehicles that include IRAs, 401(k)s, Roth IRAs, bonds, mutual funds; and each of these early retirement strategies has its benefits and drawbacks.